April 30, 2018 by Sean Parry

 x Quality of work can vary quite considerably.
 Legally agencies aren’t able to offer any training for the cleaners in their platform.
 In place of this, client feedback usually forms an important part in determining the quality of the cleaners on the platform.

-x If you find a good reliable cleaner who you like and is rarely away or on leave, you’ll often wonder if it’s worth paying extra for the agency services.
+x If you find a good reliable cleaner who you like and is rarely away or on leave, you’ll may wonder if it’s worth paying extra for the agency services.

-3) Cleaning companies with employed cleaning staff (£20-30/hr).
+3) CLEANING COMPANIES WITH EMPLOYED CLEANING STAFF (£20-30/HR).
 Relatively rare to come across in central London given the higher cost.
-The important distinction is that cleaning staff are employed by the company which means higher cost which is reflected in the pricing.
+The important distinction is that cleaning staff are employed by the company which means this higher cost is generally reflected in much higher pricing.
 Cleaners are usually trained and uniformed, and you’ll occasionally see them in branded vehicles.

-✓ Cleaning staff will usually provide many of the vetting processes of an agency including an interview process and background checks.
+✓ Cleaning companies will usually provide many of the vetting processes of an agency including an interview process and background checks.

-✓ Legally, agencies are not able to train the self-employed workers on their platform.
-However, cleaners that are employed can be trained so this allows new staff to potentially perform services at a higher standard.
+✓ Cleaners that are employed can be trained so this allows new staff to potentially perform services at a higher standard.
+Legally, agencies are not able to train the self-employed workers on their platform.

 ✓ Companies will usually provide all cleaning products and equipment as part of their service.
 And as a result they usually drive from client to client in branded vehicles to transport this.

 ✓ Employees have access to benefits such as holiday and sick pay that some clients may like.
-However, you’ll often see that their base pay per hour is much lower than an agency to make up for the additional cost.
+However, you’ll often see that their base pay per hour is much lower than an agency to account for the additional cost.

 x The high cost of having employees can add up to 50% additional cost for the company and this is reflected in the much higher end price paid by the client.